woo2/ugolino/README.md

 tiny is a slave.~(fixed)
 * ~SS_328 is not connected to the SS line of the RAM.~ (fixed)
-* The PCB does not yet reflect the changes marked fixed.
+* The PCB does not yet reflect the changes marked fixed. corrected.
-* Some footprint library dependencies are currently unavaliable but will be corrected.

 ## How to put code on the 328PB

 1. Flash the U2:

-  Running the first command was not enough for me.
-It may be that the fuses need to be set before flash can be written
+  Running parts 1 and 2 together did not work for me.
+It could be that the fuses need to be written before the flash can be programmed properly.
+Use the same command up to the ```-U``` in part 1 for part 2.
   1. ```sudo avrdude -p m16u2 -c usbtiny -U lfuse:w:0xFF:m -U hfuse:w:0xD9:m -U efuse:w:0xF4:m -U lock:w:0x0F:m -v```
   2. ```flash:w:/home/paul/.arduino15/packages/arduino/hardware/avr/1.6.11/firmwares/atmegaxxu2/arduino-usbserial/Arduino-usbserial-atmega16u2-Uno-Rev3.hex```